kanidm/kanidm/kanidm_book/src/ldap.md

 # LDAP

 While many applications can support systems like SAML or OAuth, many do not.
 LDAP has been the "lingua franca" of authentication for many years, with almost every application in the world being able to search and bind to LDAP.
-As there are still many of these in the world, Kanidm can host a read-only LDAP interface.
+As many organization still rely on LDAP, Kanidm can host a read-only LDAP interface.

 > **WARNING** The LDAP server in Kanidm is not RFC compliant.
 This
-> is intentional, as Kanidm wants to cover the common use case (simple bind and search).
+> is intentional, as Kanidm wants to cover the common use case
+> (simple bind and search).

 ## What is LDAP